aslom/kperf/eventing.md

 ### kperf measure

-That functionality will be wrapped into `kperf eventing prepare` command in near future.
+That functionality will be wrapped into `kperf eventing measure` command in near future.

 Currently establishing connection for retrieving metrics and deploying driver jobs is done from command line.